Doi Inthanon National Park in my opinion is the best day trip you can do from Chiang Mai.

 If you may be heading to Peninsula Malaysia at any point a post I did about our trip to the Cameron Highlands there, where you can also find mossy forests to hike.

 Jonny & Sidra

-Top tip: The best guidebook we use for travelling in Thailand is Lonely Planet Thailand (and we recommend you take as well).
+Top tip: The best guidebook we use for travelling in Thailand is Lonely Planet Thailand (and we recommend you take it as well).